Pojoto/montecarlo_jg/README.md

 A package for working with energy calculations on Hamiltonians derived from Ising models.
 This package was created as part of Virginia Tech's CHEM 3684 Quantum Software class.

-*This repository is currently under development*.
 To do installation in development mode, download this repository and type

 `pip install -e .`